Thirty years of the finite volume method for solid mechanics: Comparing of the finite volume method for computational solid mechanics with the finite element method

 \subsection{Discretisation of the mathematical model equations}

-In Section \ref{sec:mathModel}, the conservation of linear momentum (Equation \ref{eq:momentumIntegral}) in strong integral form was taken as the starting point for the finite volume discretisation.
-The finite element method instead starts from the strong differential form of the governing equation, signifying momentum conservation at each infinitesimal point:
+In Section \ref{sec:mathModel}, the conservation of linear momentum in strong integral form (Equation \ref{eq:momentumIntegral}) was taken as the starting point for the finite volume discretisation.
+In contrast, the finite element method requires the weak form of the governing equation, and hence begins with the strong differential form:

-The strong differential form is then multiplied by an arbitrary weighting function $\boldsymbol{\omega}$ and integrated over the material volume to give the conservation of momentum in weak form:
+This form is then multiplied by an arbitrary continuous weighting function $\boldsymbol{\omega}$ and integrated over the material volume to give the conservation of momentum in weak form:

-By employing integration by parts combined with the Gauss divergence theorem, the weak form can be rewritten in the principle of virtual work form: